grannycart/by-sound-alone_source/beta-manuscript/5_Chapter.md

 Hemi and Percy loaded up bowls of the hot glop -- Hemi with twice as much as Percy -- and with two tin cups of coffee, sat down at the galley table.
 They ate in silence for a few minutes.

 Hemi had let Herschel out of his cage as soon as the bird had come aboard, and Herschel had made his primary home in the _Prospect's_ galley, claiming any crumbs that made it to the deck.
-He wandered around their feet as they ate.
+He wandered among their feet as they ate.

 Another ping rang through the boat.